msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 }
 ```
 where:
- - -m ping : Module name to execute such as ping, shell, apt, yum and so on
+ 1. -m ping : Module name to execute such as ping, shell, apt, yum and so on
- -  all : The all means "all hosts."
+ 2.  all : The all means "all hosts."
 You can speificy group name such as 'devservers' or host names too.

 ### Playbook
 Playbook is just a scenario to be run, written is `yaml`-file.
 You can run that using `ansible` executable directly.
+Here we will have two scenarios:
+ 1. install required system libraries
+ 2. and java   reploy and
+    start/restart our application

 In our case application deployment will consists of these steps:
  - build application locally from sources using maven
  - upload artifact to node